Research Projects

 Adaptive Multi-Human Multi-Robot Systems

-- Initial Task Allocation in Multi-Human Multi-Robot Teams: An Attention-enhanced Hierarchical Reinforcement Learning Approach, RA-L 2024.
+- Initial Task Allocation in Multi-Human Multi-Robot Teams: An Attention-enhanced Hierarchical Reinforcement Learning Approach, IEEE RA-L 2024.

 - MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks, IEEE TAFFC 2024.